 Frequently inspect your computer and its components for damage or wear or signs of danger.
 If you have any question about the condition of a component, do not use the product.
-Contact the Customer Support Center or the product manufacturer for instructions on how to inspect the product and have it repaired, if necessary.
+Contact the IBM Support Center or the product manufacturer for instructions on how to inspect the product and have it repaired, if necessary.

-In the unlikely event that you notice any of the conditions listed below, or if you have any safety concerns with your product, stop using the product and unplug it from the power source and telecommunication lines until you can speak to the Customer Support Center for further guidance.
-See "Information resources" on page xiii.
+In the unlikely event that you notice any of the conditions listed below, or if you have any safety concerns with your product, stop using the product and unplug it from the power source and telecommunication lines until you can speak to the IBM Support Center for further guidance.

-- Power cords, plugs, power adapters, extension cords, surge protectors, or power supplies that are cracked, broken or damaged. - · Signs of overheating, smoke, sparks or fire. - Damage to a battery (such as cracks, dents, creases), discharge from a battery, or a buildup of foreign substances on the battery. - A cracking, hissing or popping sound, or strong odor that comes from the product. - Signs that liquid has been spilled or an object has fallen onto the computer product, the power cord or power adapter. - The computer product, the power cord or power adapter has been exposed to water. - The product has been dropped or damaged in any way. - The product does not operate normally when you follow the operating instructions.
+- Power cords, plugs, power adapters, extension cords, surge protectors, or power supplies that are cracked, broken or damaged. - Signs of overheating, smoke, sparks or fire. - Damage to a battery (such as cracks, dents, creases), discharge from a battery, or a buildup of foreign substances on the battery. - A cracking, hissing or popping sound, or strong odor that comes from the product. - Signs that liquid has been spilled or an object has fallen onto the computer product, the power cord or power adapter. - The computer product, the power cord or power adapter has been exposed to water. - The product has been dropped or damaged in any way. - The product does not operate normally when you follow the operating instructions.

-Note: If you notice these conditions with a product (such as an extension cord) that is not manufactured for or by Lenovo, stop using that product until you can contact the product manufacturer for further instructions, or until you get a suitable replacement.
+Note: If you notice these conditions with a non-IBM product (such as an extension cord), stop using that product until you can contact the product manufacturer for further instructions, or until you get a suitable replacement.